 The sooner you take ownership of the emotions, the better off you'll be.
 Try to figure out what thoughts and beliefs might be triggering your jealousy of younger women.
 Are you feeling regret about not pursuing a dream or accomplishing enough?
 Do you think you need to be more attractive to keep your husband?

 What fears are driving you: fear of losing your mate or friends or an opportunity?
 Carefully consider how much of what you feel is based on the actions of others verses your own fears or insecurities.

 If you're truthful, you'll probably find that the resentment you've been keeping against that younger woman doesn't have much to do with her.
 Admitting that is an important step to get you moving forward.

 The object of this isn't to find out what's wrong with you, but what's right.
 What do you like about yourself now?
 Think about the whole package you are, body, mind, personality, and soul.
-Be your own cheerleader, and let others cheer you on, too.
+Make an actual list of your qualities, abilities and talents - none are too small to mention.
+Be your own cheerleader, and ask others to cheer you on, too.

 If you do come across some aspect of yourself or your life that could use some improvement, go for it!
 Taking care of yourself isn't vain, and can actually help combat jealousy.